SoyeonKimStat/PROMISE/README.md

 # PROMISE
-Rcode to run PROMISE (Prediction Oriented Marker Selection)
+PROMISE: Rcodes to run PROMISE (Prediction Oriented Marker Selection)
+CVelastic: Cross validation to simultaneouly select alpha and lambda.
+This code is based on glmnet package.

+Based on my paper below, PROMISE generally works better than CV to select regularization parameter(s) in the lasso and the elastic net

 Questions: email to soyeon.kim@uth.tmc.edu